Predatory mortgage lending means different things to different people. To some, it may involve charging too much to obtain a mortgage.

 - Which makes it hard to define and even harder to combat

-- Especially when no two mortgages are the same
+- Especially when no two mortgages or borrowers are the same

 - All the more reason to educate yourself before you apply!